 People make mistakes, meaning they’re an easy target for bad actors.
 Make your employees part of your cybersecurity team by training them in your firm’s cybersecurity policies and best practices.
 This can include knowing how to create a strong password, identifying and avoiding phishing attempts, recognizing unsafe websites, properly storing company and client assets, and more.

-This might mean your firm needs to develop cybersecurity awareness training, install a spam filter and anti-malware software, and initiate Endpoint Detection & Response services.
+This might mean your firm needs to develop cybersecurity awareness training, install a spam filter and anti-malware software, and initiate endpoint detection and response services.

 Take Precautionary Action

 Taking preventative measures before your firm is threatened can save you time, money, and sleep.
 Preventive actions like backing up important client and company data and having a cyber insurance policy can help lessen the blow of any future cyber-attacks, while hiring a trusted IT and cybersecurity service can prevent them before they happen.

 Stay Up to Date on the Latest Threats